How to use a lime squeezer?

 - Cut the lemon lengthwise and into quarters or sixths.
 This longer cut and the smaller sections make squeezing quick.
 This way more juice is also expressed.

 - Pop it into the microwave for a minute.
 Put it into a microwavable dish to collect any juice that may ooze out.
 Be sure to poke a small hole so the lemon won’t explode.

 How do you juice a lime with hand?

 Limes can be a bit hard to juice because it is a bit hard.
 But you can do it even without a juicer by following these simple steps.
 This method gives more juice than trying to juice half a lime.

 1. Cut the lime into smaller pieces, in quarters or more.

 2. Squeeze each section individually into the glass or any vessel you have.
 This requires less strength than if you cut the lime in half or even if you use a squeezer.

 3. For the last piece which also happens to be the center of the lime, take it into both hands and give it a good twist.

 Without a good citrus juicer, the work of the bartender may be doubled which is not at all very pleasing to the patrons.
 Nobody wants to wait for hours for their cocktails when they go to the bar to relax.

 Bartenders differ from their ways.
-While others choose to squeeze their lemons and limes beforehand, others prefer to squeeze the juice just before adding it to the cocktail.
+While others choose to juice their lemons and limes beforehand, others prefer to squeeze the lime just before adding it to the cocktail.
 If the latter is the bartender’s choice, he should have a reliable juicer to aid him.